simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 NEW YEAR MASQUERADE IN URGA

-155 MONGOLIA
+**155 MONGOLIA**

 most of his time in his summer palace on the banks of the Tola River.
 With his death, the temple lost its importance.
-The temple itself is built in Chinese style and its gilded roof forms one of the attractions in the Xiiren, but its interior is unimportant.
+The temple itself is built in Chinese style and its gilded roof forms one of the attractions in the küren, but its interior is unimportant.

-To the south of the temple compound lies a large open square on which the late Bogdo Gegen used to receive the mandd or "offering" and give blessing to the faithful.
-At present the middle of the large square is occupied by several triumphal arches in Chinese style, erected in 1883 in honor of the Eighth Incarnation of Je-tsiin tam-pa Hutukhtu.
+To the south of the temple compound lies a large open square on which the late Bogdo Gegen used to receive the *mandal* or "offering" and give blessing to the faithful.
+At present the middle of the large square is occupied by several triumphal arches in Chinese style, erected in 1883 in honor of the Eighth Incarnation of Je-tsün tam-pa Hutukhtu.
 A Chinese inscription and a Mongol translation of it tell of the event.

-The Barun Orgd or the temple consecrated to Abatai Khan, the reputed introducer of Lamaistic Buddhism into Mongolia, was once a place of importance, but since the transportation of many images to the summer palace of the Bogdo Gegen its importance has rapidly diminished.
+The Barun Örgö or the temple consecrated to Abatai Khan, the reputed introducer of Lamaistic Buddhism into Mongolia, was once a place of importance, but since the transportation of many images to the summer palace of the Bogdo Gegen its importance has rapidly diminished.

-The Jude-yin-siima, the temple consecrated to Tantric worship (Tib. rgyud), is another important institution in the \uren.
+The Jude-yin-siima, the temple consecrated to Tantric worship (Tib. *rgyud*), is another important institution in the küren.
 Here are performed the mystic services according to the four principal systems of Tantras.

 The Emchi-yin-slima or the Temple of Doctors is reserved for lamas studying medicine, and regular courses in medical science are delivered there.
 Many of the professors are graduates of the famous school of medicine in the Chak-po ri in Lhasa.
 An affiliated religious institution is the great Manla-yin-siima, or the temple in honor of the Healing Buddha.
 (Tib. sMan-bla).
 This form of Buddha is extremely popular among the Buddhists in Mongolia and Tibet.
 Images of the Buddha, both bronzes and painted scrolls, are very numerous in monasteries and private chapels.